Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Complaints can sometimes be made that a room is too hot during warmer periods, even though the air conditioning is switched on.

 Solution: generally, it is found that windows are open whilst the air conditioning is switched on.
 This brings more warm air in from outside the building, which adds to the cooling load.
-Essentially this means that the air conditioning unit has to work harder to cool, often beyond the system’s capabilities.
+Essentially this means that cooling has to work harder and battle against incoming, often beyond the system’s capabilities.

 Air conditioning blowing cold air directly down on office occupants

-Problems can often occur in multi-occupancy office environments whereby air conditioning is switched on and cold draughts are felt by people situated in the immediate vicinity of the air conditioning unit.
+Problems can often occur in multi-occupancy office environments whereby air conditioning is switched on and cold draughts are felt by people situated in the immediate vicinity of the unit.

 3. Temperatures and environment comfort